nasa/openmct/API.md

     key: 'someClock',
     cssClass: 'icon-clock',
     name: 'Some clock',
-    description: "Presumably does something useful"
+    description: "Presumably does something useful",
     on: function (event, callback) {
         // Some function that registers listeners, and updates them on a tick },